 Maybe you just read above and said to yourself, “Holy shit Steve I never realized how much goes into making a show.
 I’m out!” and guess what?
 You are not alone.

 For many it is a matter of not having the time, resources, or extra funding to make it happen.
-All acceptable reasons.
+All acceptable reasons and enough to focus on being a fantastic podcast guest.
 For others it’s more about not wanting to have to do all of that IP work in planning out shows and the entire “building a show” process which can be extremely daunting.

 Instead..
 Become a Podcast SuperGuest